If you have any queries about the below changes for 2018, please reply and the admin team will get to them as quickly as possible.

 2. New "open" meetings have been added to the calendar

-Originally scheduled for April but now starting in May, the final meeting of each month will be a special "open" meeting: this will be a combination of some of LFS Bangers' classic races with some more "unconventional" things alongside an open non-password server, allowing newcomers to sample just what the league's about without the pressure of points.
+Originally scheduled for April but now starting in May, the final meeting of each month will be a special "open" meeting: this will be a combination of some of LFS Bangers' classic races with some more "unconventional" things alongside an open non-password server, allowing newcomers to sample just what the league's about without the pressure of points or serious competition.

 3. The Robin World Final has been dropped for 2018